Ardenel/Portefolio-Website/README.md

 # Portefolio-Website
-A showcase website in order to present some IT project I've made
+A showcase website in order to present some IT projects I've made